Images for illustrative purposes only

 It is a bronchodilator that is usually prescribed to patients with asthma and other breathing problems.
-It is typically used only as needed, unlike long-acting bronchodilators that are used every day in controlling asthma and providing relief to other breathing problems.
+These asthma inhalers are typically used only as needed, unlike long-acting bronchodilators that are used every day in controlling asthma and providing relief to other breathing difficulties.

 Ventolin, just like other bronchodilators, works by relaxing the lung muscles to allow the airways to widen and make breathing a lot easier.
 It can also help clear mucus and reduce the inflammation in the lungs.